AmarDange/Game-Quiz/README.md

   </details>

-### Browser Compatibility
+### Browser compatibility

-- Testing has been carried out on the following browsers :
+The website was tested on the following browsers:

-    - Chrome Version 90.0.4430.212 (Official Build) (64-bit)
-    - Firefox Version 88.0.1 (64-bit)
-    - Edge Version 90.0.818.62 (Official build) (64-bit)
-    - Safari on macOS Catalina (Safari  Version 14.0.3)
+*   Google Chrome
+*   Mozilla Firefox
+*   Microsoft Edge

+### Responsiveness
+All pages were tested to ensure responsiveness on screen sizes from 320px and upwards on the following browsers and devices

+#### Browsers
+*   Google Chrome
+*   Mozilla Firefox
+*   Microsoft Edge

+#### Devices
+*   iPhone SE
+*   OnePlus Nord
+*   Dell laptop

 ### Test Cases and Results

 - The below table details the test cases that were used, the results and a cross-reference to the Feature ID that each test case exercised: